zorrocrisis/NaturalLanguageClassificationModel/README.md

 With regards to parameters, on the first implementation only the default values were applied to the global pipeline (for more information, refer to the full report).
 On the second implementation, **a grid search was performed on a set of defined parameters to fine-tune and improve the overall accuracy of the model which had displayed the best performance so far**.
 In the realm of DL models, no extensive parameter exploration was conducted.
 Consequently, the models were evaluated using their default parameters as provided in the original implementations (for more information, refer to the full report).

 For the ML models, the "default" **TF-IDF + SVM pipeline achieved the highest accuracy at 81.36% on the first implementation**.
 Subsequently, TF-IDF + SVM was chosen to be further analysed - Figure 1 illustrates the impact of different stop words on both the default and a fine-tuned version of the model.
-Notably, **the fine-tuned TF-IDF + SVM without stop words outperformed all others variations of this model, achieving an average score of 85.50%** - Figure 2.
+Notably, **the fine-tuned TF-IDF + SVM without stop words outperformed all others variations of this model, achieving an average score of 85.50%** - Figure 2 and 3.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/4ca849cb-3aeb-4a5b-87f2-77e87e3a789b"/>